The Shindig

 The Shindig is a Mickey Mouse short animated film first released on July 11, 1930, as part of the Mickey Mouse film series.
 It was the twentieth Mickey Mouse short to be produced, the fifth of that year.

 The cartoon's cast includes Mickey Mouse, Minnie Mouse, Clarabelle Cow, Horace Horsecollar and Patricia Pigg.

+Due to being published in 1930, the cartoon will enter the public domain on January 1, 2026.

 Plot

 Mickey and Minnie are in the back of a long car packed with animals, singing "A-Hunting We Will Go" as they travel to the big Barn Dance.
 Horace picks up Clarabelle in his rickety motorcycle, and she rides in the wheelbarrow used as a sidecar.

 At the dance, Mickey and Minnie play "Turkey in the Straw" on piano and violin for an appreciative crowd of farm animals.
 The audience applauds, and the mice play "Pop Goes the Weasel".
-Mickey imaginatively uses a pail, a washtub and even Minnie's tail to play the song, but she does not appreciate his creativity and slaps his hand away.
+Mickey imaginatively uses a pail, a washtub and even Minnie's undies to play the song, but she does not appreciate his creativity and slaps his hand away.
 He then plays "Old Folks at Home" on harmonica, and tap dances.
 Minnie continues the song on piano, and Clarabelle does an energetic solo dance.
 Mickey dances with Clarabelle, a dachsund, and Patricia Pigg.
 At the end of the number, Patricia jumps and lands on Mickey, accidentally squashing him flat.